Green Card Through Registry

 - You are not ineligible for naturalization (citizenship)

 - You are not removable (deportable) under Section 237(a)(4)(B) the Immigration and Nationality Act (INA).
-You are not inadmissible under Section 212(a)(3)(E) of the INA or as a criminal, procurer, other immoral person, subversive, violator of the narcotics laws or alien smuggler
+You are not inadmissible under Section 212(a)(3)(E) of the INA or as a criminal, procurer, other immoral person, subversive, violator of the narcotics laws or noncitizen smuggler

-To apply for a green card under the registry provisions, you need to file Form I-485, Application to Register Permanent Residence or Adjust Status.
+To apply for a Green Card under the registry provisions, you need to file Form I-485, Application to Register Permanent Residence or Adjust Status.